jesseburstrom/client_system/README.md

 So the setup looks like: web React(Redux, Thunk) with Flutter Plugin, Flutter with Bloc on all platforms same code, NodeJS express server with MongoDB database on Google Cloud.

 Almost free since SSL free and domainname is like 10$/year and free tier GCP.
-All tech open source and mostly from google.
+All tech open source.

 A good way to start some project and if getting traction, one can always move to paid services (like database which is smart to let pros handle case having many users)